bkielbasa/developer20/_drafts/be-aware-of-coping-in-go.markdown

 mainPhoto: books.jpg
 ---

 Some bugs are very hard to find and to reproduce but easy to fix.
 To avoid them, it's helpful to know how the tools we're using work under the hood.
-From this article, you'll learn why you should use `copy()` function when you're coping structures and which errors you can avoid thank's to it.
+From this article, you'll learn what shallow and deep copy is and which errors you can avoid thank's the knowledge about them.

 Can you find a problem with the code below?